MDMA is different than Psilocybin, but how?

 Recreation and Couple’s Therapy

 MDMA has been used in recreational settings as well as in underground couple’s therapy.
 It is known as an empathogen and for its heart opening effects.
 From the dance floor to an intimate night in, MDMA fosters feelings of joy, love, and euphoria.
-It may make you dance extra hard and put a big smile on your face, but it can also support navigating trying times between romantic partners by promoting trust, acceptance, and openness to share.
+It may make you dance extra hard and put a big smile on your face, but it can also support navigating trying times between partners by promoting trust, acceptance, and openness to share.

 MDMA and The FDA